-Plenty of people enjoy spending time outdoors – no matter whether is for hiking, camping or bird watching, it’s a great chance to unwind and relax.
+Plenty of people enjoy spending time outdoors – no matter whether is for hiking, camping or bird watching (need some birding binoculars?), it’s a great chance to unwind and relax.
 However, accidents in nature happen all the time – so, have you ever wondered what to do if bitten by a rattlesnake?

 While it’s true that plenty of animals can sting or bite you, a rattlesnake bite isn’t something to be taken lightheartedly.
 But by knowing what to do – and especially what not to do! – in a case like that is something every outdoor lover should know.
 In fact, it might even help save a life someday!